 BUILDINGS...
 The College occupies parts of White Hall, Morse Hall, and the top floor of Franklin Hall.
 The College offices, library, and exhibition rooms are on the third floor of White Hall; three drafting rooms, opening together to form virtually a single room measuring 45 by 156 feet, occupy the entire fourth floor.
-In Morse Hall are other drafting rooms.
-Well lighted studios devoted to the work in drawing, painting, and sculpture are in Morse Hall and Franklin Hall.
+In Morse Hall and in Franklin Hall are well-lighted studios devoted to the work in drawing, painting, and sculpture.

 LIBRARIES...
-The College's library comprises more than 13,000 volumes.
+The College's library comprises more than 12,000 volumes.
 It is adapted to use as a working collection and to the requirements of research.
 All the leading professional periodicals, American and foreign, are currently received and are preserved in bound volumes.
 There is also at hand a highly developed collection of photographs, color prints, and drawings, and a growing collection of lantern slides, many of them in color, which now numbers more than 45,000.
 The University Library, the special libraries of various departments, and a "browsing library" for recreational reading in Willard Straight Hall, the University community center, are available to students.